 alertThe classifier runs on every request and emits alerts for detections, but never blocks.
 Use this to measure detection rate before enforcing.

-blockDetections at or above the block threshold are enforced - the request is blocked, redacted, rerouted, or escalated based on your action configuration.
+blockDetections at or above the block threshold are enforced.
+The request is blocked, redacted, rerouted, or escalated based on your action configuration.

 Roll out PI protection in alert mode first.
 Watch the Alerts tab for a week, tune your thresholds and allowlist, then flip to block.